UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Algorithmically Confounding: Poor_

-The researchers do not encounter substantial issues of algorithmic confoundment in their study.
+The researchers do not encounter substantial issues of algorithmic confounding in their study.
 They merely observe listings and do not interact with users, creating few opportunities for Airbnb's design choices to influence their results.
 However, because the researchers did not collaborate with Airbnb on this study, it is not possible to know if algorithms affecting search results did in fact shape data collection.
-As such, because we cannot be sure if there is algorithmic confoundment at play, and given the researchers did not lay out the measures they took to mitigate this risk, it is at best a minor oversight, at worst a source of systematic bias in the data.
+As such, because we cannot be sure if there is algorithmic confounding at play, and given the researchers did not lay out the measures they took to mitigate this risk, it is at best a minor oversight, at worst a source of systematic bias in the data.

 _Dirty: Strong_